Johns Hopkins UniversityEst. 1876

 The Johns Hopkins School of Education estimates your Cost of Attendance (COA) each academic year by projecting your educational costs based on federal regulatory guidelines.
 The Office of Financial Aid uses the COA to determine your financial need and aid eligibility.

-The COA consists of direct costs, such as tuition and fees, and indirect costs, including books, transportation, computer, loan, personal expenses, housing, and food.
+The COA consists of direct costs, such as tuition and fees, and indirect costs, including books, transportation, computer equipment, loans, personal expenses, housing, and food.

 The indirect portion of your COA is a modest estimate of a student’s cost of living (housing, board, books, etc.) aligned with federal guidelines.
-It is not meant to serve as an exact assessment of your actual expenses.
-Each student’s COA will vary depending on the program of study, dependency, and enrolled credit load.
+It is not intended to be an exact assessment of your actual expenses.
+Each student’s COA will vary based on the program of study, dependency status, and enrolled credit load.

 Contact SEAM